Kalidasa Sanskrit Akademi

-On the occasion of Kalidasa Festival, Kalidasa Academy conducts an all India Competition on traditional and folk paintings and sculpture based on the works of Kalidasa.
+On the occasion of Kalidasa Festival, Kalidasa Akademi conducts an all India Competition on traditional and folk paintings and sculpture based on the works of Kalidasa.

-Kalidasa Sanskrit Academy is conducting various events form last several years.
+Kalidasa Sanskrit Akademi is conducting various events form last several years.

 Activities are given below …